Compression of descriptor models for mobile applications: Introduction

 \section{Introduction}

-Local features have a wide range of applications in robotics, tracking, or 3D reconstruction.
-In many such applications, the algorithms are expected to operate in real time on resource constrained devices.
-However, this is generally not possible for most CNN based models due to the memory and computational cost for inference far exceeding the constraints of the device.
+Local features have a wide range of applications in robotics, tracking, and 3D reconstruction, where the algorithms are often required to operate in real time on resource constrained devices.
+However, this is generally not possible for most CNN based models due to the memory and computational cost far exceeding the resources.
+Feature extraction and matching is a critical component in any virtual/augmented reality pipeline.

-Although the computational cost of handcrafted descriptors has been extensively researched \cite{Alcantarilla2013FastSpaces,Bay2008Speeded-UpSURF,Rosten2006MachineLF,CalonderBinaryFeatures}, so far there has been no methods improving efficiency of deep-learning based descriptors.
-In contrast, CNN models for image classification or object detection have been successfully compressed and deployed on mobile platforms through MobileNet \cite{HowardMobileNets:Applications} or ShuffleNet \cite{ZhangShuffleNet:Devices}, which has not been possible with large models such as ResNet\cite{HeResNetRecognition}, VGG \cite{Simonyan15} or GoogLeNet \cite{Szegedy2015GoogLeNet/InceptionConvolutions}.
+Although the computational cost of handcrafted descriptors has been extensively researched \cite{Alcantarilla2013FastSpaces, Bay2008Speeded-UpSURF, Rosten2006MachineLF, Calonder2010BinaryFeatures}, there have been few methods for improving the efficiency of deep-learning based descriptors.
+In contrast, CNN models for image classification or object detection have been successfully compressed and deployed on mobile platforms through MobileNet \cite{Howard2017MobileNets:Applications} or ShuffleNet \cite{Zhang2018ShuffleNet:Devices}.
+This is not possible on the large models such as ResNet\cite{He2015ResNetRecognition}, VGG \cite{Simonyan2015VeryRecognition} or GoogLeNet \cite{Szegedy2015GoogLeNet/InceptionConvolutions}, which are commonly used as backbones for other tasks.

-The model size and computational cost can act as indirect metrics for evaluating the potential deployment on these devices.
-For example, the inference latency is often limited by the memory and processing speed of the device, which are directly correlated to the model size and theoretical computational cost.

-This paper presents the following contributions: \begin{enumerate} \item We investigate and demonstrate the redundancy of the popular local feature architectures such as L2Net \cite{TianL2-Net:Yurun} and SuperPoint \cite{Detone2018SuperPoint:Description} that can be exploited to meet the practical constraints. \item We show how depthwise separable layers and tensor decomposition can be used to significantly improve the model performance and how a pointwise linear bottleneck provides a far better accuracy/performance trade-off than applying these methods separately. \item We propose a novel Convolutional-Depthwise-Pointwise (CDP) layer that allows to linearly interpolate between a standard convolution and an efficient depthwise separable layer. \item We demonstrate that our solutions for CNN based feature methods can significantly increase the memory and computational efficiency while maintaining the state-of-the-art accuracy on standard benchmarks. \end{enumerate}

-The rest of this paper is organized as follows.
-In section \ref{sec:related_work} the related work is revisited, with more details on the methods that our approach is based on.
-Section \ref{sec:model_compression} presents our proposed approach to compress the L2-Net and SuperPoint models.
-Section \ref{sec:results} evaluates our approach and discusses the experimental results on a standard benchmark.
+The number of parameters and the computational cost can act as a reasonable set of indirect metrics for the practical performance on-device, such as the inference latency.
+Our proposed method uses standard dense primitives, which have been efficiently implemented in most GPU-accelerated libraries, such as CuDNN.